-What is torrent?
+What is a torrent?

-Torrent is basically strong and fast-moving stream of data (normally used in context of water stream).
-Technically torrent file is file which signifies to some specific content say movie etc.., it uses peer to peer sharing protocol (P2P) that enables users to send and receive files in small pieces to and from computers across the Internet.
-Because of the distributed nature of Peer to Peer sharing (usually computer networks behavior which are peered i.e. connected together), small pieces of the files are downloaded and then reassembled by the software (torrent client that you use say utorrent etc.).
+A “torrent” is basically a strong and fast-moving stream of data (normally used in the context of a water stream).
+Technically, a torrent file is a file which signifies to some specific content – like a movie – that it uses peer-to-peer sharing protocol (P2P), enabling users to send and receive files in small pieces to and from computers across the Internet.
+Because of the distributed nature of peer-to-peer sharing (usually computer networks behavior which are peered i.e. connected together), small pieces of the files are downloaded and then reassembled by the software (any torrent client that you use, such as utorrent).

-How does torrents work?
+How do torrents work?

 All torrent downloading/uploading takes place using a torrent program.
-Examples of such programs include uTorrent, Vuze, BitTorrent etc. These programs enable your computer(open the computer ports) to send and receive pieces of files on a specific port and interpret the data from torrent files.
+Examples of such programs include uTorrent, Vuze, BitTorrent, etc. These programs enable your computer to send and receive pieces of files on a specific port and interpret the data from torrent files.
 The torrent files contain all of the information about a specific torrent: who started it, what the torrent contains, and how to download and upload information corresponding to that torrent.
 When the torrent file is opened by a torrent program, the torrent program connects to other users who have portions of the file and downloads those pieces from them.
-Once it receives portions of the file, your computer becomes able to “seed,” or upload, the file to other users.
-Once the torrent program has received all portions of the file, it assembles them into a usable file using the instructions found in the original torrent file.
+Once it receives portions of the file, your computer is then able to “seed,” or upload, the file to other users.
+Once the torrent program has received all portions of the file, it assembles them into a usable file with the instructions found in the original torrent file.

-Torrent downloading/Uploading begins and ends at large network servers known as trackers.
+Torrent downloading/uploading begins and ends at large network servers known as trackers.
 Your torrent program, known as a client, connects to these servers using a list found in the original torrent file.
 Trackers have a list of all users connected to them and which files they’re able to seed.
 Your client picks from these users and downloads data from them accordingly.
 Upon connecting to a tracker, it registers your computer and the files that you are able to seed.
 Trackers also keep logs of your share ratio (i.e. how much your computer uploads, measured against how much your computer downloads) and determine the amount of bandwidth you receive, based on that ratio.

-How does ISP blocks any websites?
+How does ISP blocks websites?

 There are actually several methods to unblock torrents:

-So open websites like: https://torrentz.eu
+So, open websites like: https://torrentz.eu

-Just accept the SSL certificate and it will work for you.
+Accept the SSL certificate and it will work for you.

-2. Change the DNS to public or free DNS servers say Google (126.96.36.199 and 188.8.131.52), Norton (184.108.40.206 or 220.127.116.11) or any other public DNS that can be easily found.
+2. Change the DNS to public or free DNS server like Google (126.96.36.199 and 188.8.131.52), Norton (184.108.40.206 or 220.127.116.11) or any other public DNS that can be easily found.

-Norton DNS: Protects you from phishing websites.
+Norton DNS: Protects you from phishing websites

 You can download TOR here:

-4. Use proxies: Not a good option but you can use that also, just keep one thing in mind while using proxies that you need to unclick the encrypt URL option in proxy setting, otherwise you will end up downloading a encrypted torrent file and offcourse its waste.
-So always unclick Encrypt URL while using torrents.
+4. Use proxies: This is not a great option, but you can use this.
+Just keep one thing in mind: while using proxies that you need to unclick the encrypt URL option in proxy setting, otherwise you will end up downloading a encrypted torrent file and it will be a waste.
+Always unclick “Encrypt URL” while using torrents.